 Retirement Plan Should be Your Priority

-When you choose your new employer, choose a company that offers a good retirement plan, even if the salary is slightly lower
+When you choose your new employer choose a company that offers a good retirement plan, even if the salary is slightly lower.

 2. Learn About Financial Planning

-Read and understand as much as you can about the various types of investments.
+Read and understand as much as you can on the various types of investments.
 How can they fit into your plan?
 Overcome the psychological hurdle that women cannot handle money by getting as much information as you can.

 Read the newspapers, financial journals and attend investment seminars.
 See how others do it.
 Learn how to apply for your social security benefits.
-The first time is always difficult, but once you understand the concepts, the pieces will fall into place.
+The first time is always difficult but once you understand the concepts the pieces will fall into place.

 3. Be Motivated